-If you are looking specifically for books about being a big sister, I Am A Big Sister is a great choice.
+If you are looking specifically for books about being a big sister, I Am A Big Sister is perfect.
 Just like the I Am A Big Brother book, it focuses on the importance of big sisters.
-The great thing about both these books is that they don’t refer to the new baby as either gender, so it works for all little sisters, regardless of whether they have a baby brother or sister coming.
+The great thing about both these books is that they don’t refer to the new baby as either gender.
+This means it works for all little sisters, regardless of whether they have a baby brother or sister coming.

 THE BERENSTAIN BEARS’ NEW BABY

 Many mums and dads would have grown up with the Berenstain Bears as children themselves, which makes this a special story to share with their own child.
 The book presents the addition of a new family through little bear outgrowing his bed and needing a bigger one.
 His old bed becomes the baby’s bed.
 It does not talk about the new baby as directly as some of the other recommended books.
 However this is a great secondary story for introducing change and growing up.

 Books For Older Siblings | New Baby

 While many of the books listed above can be very helpful for older siblings to become familiar with the prospect of becoming a big brother or sister, these following books are more age-appropriate for older children.
 They go into more detail for older siblings who are going to be a big sister or brother and help introduce new words and realities.

 The best part is giving your child the chance to ask questions and voice their fears about their uncertain future.
 Hopefully by reading these books together, you will be able to build excitement over anxiety for your older child.